jvictore/BuscaCep/README.md

-# BuscaCep
+# Zip Code Finder
-This code was made to search information about CEPs (similar to postal code) in Brasil.
+This code was made to search information about CEPs (similar to zip code) in Brasil.

 ## There are 2 possibilities to use the application: